HPEDevCom/redfishdocs/docs/redfishClients/python-redfish-library/index.md

 Original rendered doc: https://hewlettpackard.github.io/python-ilorest-library/API-Overview.html -->

-# HPE Python Redfish® library
+# HPE Python Redfish library

-The <a href="https://github.com/HewlettPackard/python-ilorest-library" target="_blank">HPE Python Redfish® library</a>
+The <a href="https://github.com/HewlettPackard/python-ilorest-library" target="_blank">HPE Python Redfish library</a>
 is built for interacting with systems that implement the
 <a href="https://redfish.dmtf.org/" target="_blank">Redfish API</a>,
 which includes the [HPE iLO RESTful API](/docs).